We helped preserve wetlands and client reputation while installing cables with horizontal drilling tech

-CEP needed an engineering team they could trust to design a horizontal directional drill (HDD) crossing that protected Bohicket Creek and their reputation.
-They counted on Haley & Aldrich to safely weave the cables through the wetlands because of our experience anticipating and balancing risks while navigating similarly challenging conditions.
+CEP needed an engineering team it could trust to design a horizontal directional drill (HDD) crossing that protected Bohicket Creek and its reputation.
+The company counted on Haley & Aldrich to safely weave the cables through the wetlands because of our experience anticipating and balancing risks while navigating similarly challenging conditions.

 Despite our deep understanding of the local geology, we knew protecting the wetlands and preventing inadvertent returns required us to be certain what lay beneath the subsurface.
 To best manage risk to the project, we took three times the normal number of borings required for HDD and quickly confirmed what we suspected: The crossing needed to be bored through loose sands that would collapse the minute we drilled through them.
 The typical solution — encasing the smaller, more flexible pipes within a larger, more rigid pipe — would have required spacers and thermal grout, increased the diameter of the borehole, and escalated project costs.
 So, we recommended and designed conduits that could be pulled into the borehole as a bundle without using casing pipe.
-This method reduced our client’s risks, liabilities, and saved them money.
+This method reduced our client’s risks, liabilities, and saved it money.

 Drilling in the wetland environment was particularly tricky.
 To prevent any major damage, we carefully chose the HDD’s entry and exit points and monitored the construction itself to watch for inadvertent returns.
 During the project’s critical stages, such as pipe pullback, our staff worked extra hours to ensure the project team did not violate permit requirements and that they fused and handled conduits according to the specifications.
 We also monitored the alignment for drill fluid releases and implemented the inadvertent return contingency plan.
 Working closely with the drilling contractor, we addressed problems as they occurred and quickly negotiated solutions between the contractor and with the U.S. Army Corps of Engineers.